We are really busy here at Foliovision, designing and launching a few websites per week.

 To make my (and yours easier), I asked the programmers here (thanks Peter) to build a simple calculator to convert pixels to REM units so we can get on with our lives.

 Just type the value in pixels and hit Enter.
 You will get two results – one to be used for font-size, width, height, margin, padding and the other result for line-height.
-The calculator uses 14px=1rem as the initial variable and is built for adjusting the TwentyTwelve theme.
+There are two calculators, because TwentyTwelve is using 14px=1rem as the initial variable, but some other themes might be using 16px=1rem.
+Always check your theme first for initial font-size and pick the calculator that applies to you.

 Tip: A single click then selects the whole result, after that you can copy and paste it to your CSS.